Snapchat/KeyDB-docs/chroot/README.md

 # How to run your KeyDB servers in a chrooted environment

-Take a look at these attached scripts for a walthrough example of setting up a chrooted environment to run your applications in.
-Many will use docker, but if you are looking to chroot an instance, take a look
+Take a look at the attached scripts for a walthrough example of setting up a chrooted environment to run your applications in.

 Making a chroot jail is fairly simple.
 Set up your minimal system files and dependencies, load binaries, and run with chroot.
 The minimal requirements needed to run are as follows: